-However, some people were apparently teaching a false doctrine that gentiles had to come under the old covenant in order to be saved, and in their thinking, circumcision was the key step in submitting to the Torah (Acts 15:5; Gal.
-5:3).
+However, some people were teaching a false doctrine that gentiles had to come under the old covenant in order to be saved, and in their thinking, circumcision was the key step in submitting to the Torah (Acts 15:5; Galatians 5:3).
 Paul had to argue against circumcision advocates in several of his letters.

-But God never commanded gentiles to be circumcised.
-It would be a mistake to make this a requirement or even to imply that it is spiritually better.
+God never commanded gentiles to be circumcised.
+It would be a mistake to make this a requirement—or even to imply that it is spiritually better.

-Gentile believers inherit the promises of Abraham, which were given to him before he was circumcised (Rom.
-4:9-11).
+Gentile believers inherit the promises of Abraham, which were given to him before he was circumcised (Romans 4:9-11).
 Laws that were added later cannot take away the blessing that God had already sworn to give.